 Tread softly because you tread on my dreams.

 From my vantage point, music is the stuff from which divine fabric is made...and I consider it an honor to weave harmonies and contrapuntal threads together into a tapestry for the ears.
-As you peruse this website, I cannot regale you with literal cloths of heaven...or any other kind of riches for that matter, but it makes me happy to offer what I have: my music.
-I hope that you enjoy your time here.
+As you peruse my website, I cannot regale you with literal cloths of heaven...or any other kind of riches for that matter, but I am pleased to offer what I have: my music.
+I hope that you enjoy your visit.